DomainDrivenArchitecture/dda-managed-vm/README.md

 are installed by apt-get and will be updated automatically.

 ### Gpg key & ssh key
-Optionally, you can install your gpg- and/or ssh key.
+Optionally, you can install your gpg- and/or ssh keys.

 ### Team-able passwordstore
 Store your passwords in the passwordstore, encrypted by gpg and versioned by git.